 Argentine Malbec was also previously planted in the pergola system, locally known as parral, in order to protect the fruit from the immense heat near to the ground and provide shade for the fruit.
-Malbec vines are now primarily grown with vertical trellises, allowing for more modern canopy management techniques and drip irrigation.
-Either way, canopy management is imperative to ensure proper shading from the harsh sunlight.
+Vines are now primarily grown with vertical trellises, allowing for more modern canopy management techniques and drip irrigation.
+Either way, canopy management is imperative to ensure proper shading from harsh sunlight.

 Examples of trellising: Vertical shoot positioning (VSP) on the left, pergola on the right.
 Image is taken from the WSET Level 4 Diploma in Wines, courtesy of David Way DipWSET

 Within Mendoza are five divisions: Northern, Eastern, Central, Uco Valley, and Southern.
 Each comes with its own distinct climate and set of growing conditions that present a vast array of blending options throughout the region.
 Central Mendoza is historically significant for this variety's production with many of the most celebrated producers based there.
 Within this division, the Luján de Cuyo department is renowned for producing some of the world’s finest Malbec - much of which is planted between 900 and 1,100 metres in altitude (2950–3610 feet).
 The signature style from this area is older vine wine that is soft and round with sweet spice characters.